LucasDiogo96/S.O.L.I.D/README.md

 And here  is icing on the cake. :cake:

-As I said above, we can isolate the business logic for each type of check using inheritance and we can write a new functionality without changing the existent code and it will prevent situations like we are changing something in the class and needs to adapt out depending on classes.
+As I said above, we can isolate the business logic for each kind of check using inheritance and we can write a new functionality without changing the existent code and it will prevent situations like we are changing something in the class and needs to adapt out depending on kind of class.

 ```csharp